-How to understand my paintings
+Approaching to my paintings

 Like most painters when I was young I painted a great deal of figures, landscapes, still lives and portraits, and sometimes I still do.
 Very soon, however, I began to wonder ‘what does a painted tree mean?’ and a painted bowl?
 Pictorially they were only shapes, colours and stains.
-It all was about composition.
+It all was about composition.In an elementary approach abstraction could be considered as a translation of a real thing, as an expression of a gesture or a brushstroke, and as an assertion of the physical presence of the painting as an object.

 In my paintings the subject is the painting itself